Sigm0oid/dynamodb-geo.py/README.md

 ```

 ## Choosing a `hashKeyLength` (optimising for performance and cost)
 The `hashKeyLength` is the number of most significant digits (in base 10) of the 64-bit geo hash to use as the hash key.
 Larger numbers will allow small geographical areas to be spread across DynamoDB partitions, but at the cost of performance as more [queries][dynamodb-query] need to be executed for box/radius searches that span hash keys.
-See [these tests][hashkeylength-tests](TODO) for an idea of how query performance scales with `hashKeyLength` for different search radii.
+See [these tests from the JS version][hashkeylength-tests](TODO) for an idea of how query performance scales with `hashKeyLength` for different search radii.

 If your data is sparse, a large number will mean more RCUs since more empty queries will be executed and each has a minimum cost.
 However if your data is dense and `hashKeyLength` too short, more RCUs will be needed to read a hash key and a higher proportion will be discarded by server-side filtering.